 Another Vegas resort, another selection of gigantic pools with amazing amenities.
 And this time you really are getting spoiled with the sheer luxury.

-We’re talking mini fridges, plasma TVs, plush chairs, and more in the private cabanas.
-The pools themselves meanwhile are adult-only for those that are fed up of being splashed and screamed at in the overcrowded family resorts.
+We’re talking mini-fridges, plasma TVs, plush chairs, and more in the private cabanas.
+The pools themselves meanwhile are adult-only for those that are fed up with being splashed and screamed at in the overcrowded Vegas family resorts.

 The pool at Mandalay Bay is definitely one of the best pools in Vegas and considered one of the big draws for the hotel with an 11-acre sand beach (2,700 tons of real sand) in a gorgeous tropical location with rentable cabanas and day beds, personalized villas and more.